ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Heavy GitHub Usage

-The "heavy" interaction mode differs from the "light" mode in that discussion relating to decisions is permitted to occur on GitHub issues.
+The "heavy" interaction mode differs from the "light" mode in that discussion relating to substantive technical matters is allowed to occur on GitHub issues.
 As a result, participants are permitted to contribute to discussion on the issue tracker.
+In some cases, this can include making some decisions without involving the Working Group mailing list.

 A Working Group mailing list remains a critical venue for decision making, even where issue discussion occurs elsewhere.
 Working Group mailing lists generally include a wider audience than those who follow issue discussion, so difficult issues always benefit from list discussion.

-Decisions about Working Group consensus MUST always be confirmed using the Working Group mailing list, though this might be a more lightweight interaction.
+Decisions about Working Group consensus MUST always be confirmed using the Working Group mailing list.
+However, depending on the maturity of documents, this might be a more lightweight interaction, such as sending an email confirmation for a set of resolutions made using GitHub.

 Using the mailing list to resolve difficult or controversial issues is strongly encouraged.
-In those cases, the issue tracker might be used to more fully develop an understanding of problems before taking them, along lines similar to the design team process (see Section 6.5 of {{RFC2418}}).
+In those cases, the issue tracker might be used to more fully develop an understanding of problems before initiating a discussion on the mailing list, along lines similar to the design team process (see Section 6.5 of
+{{RFC2418}}).

+As a more involved process, adopting this mode can require changes in policies as documents become more mature.
+It is possible to use a different process for each active document in the same Working Group.
+Working Group chairs MUST ensure that the process that applies to different documents is clear, which includes both maintaining clear documentation about policies that relate to each document and providing suitable advance notice of changes to policies on the Working Group mailing list.

+Working Group chairs SHOULD confirm that the Working Group has consensus to adopt any process.
+In particular, the introduction of a more tightly-controlled process can have the effect of privileging positions already captured in documents, which might disadvantage alternative viewpoints.

 ### Early Design Phases